ProfessorNavigator/mylibrary/README.md

 ## Description

-MyLibrary is a simple programe for catalogin `.fb2` and `.epub` files.
-It can also works with `.fb2` and `.epub` files, packed in zip archives.
+MyLibrary is a simple program for managing `.fb2`, `.epub`, `.pdf` and `djvu` e-book file  collections.
+It can also works with same formats packed in zip archives itself or packed in zip archives with `.fbd` files (epub, djvu and pdf books) .
+MyLibrary creates own database and does not change files content, names or location.

 ## Installation